JuanGarridoGarcia/More-Milk-Same-Price-Causal-Evaluation-EU-Milk-Quota-Abolition-/README.md

 ### 3. Synthetic control: a second, assumption-free estimate

 Instead of assuming parallel trends, this rebuilds each treated country's *own* pre-2015 path from a weighted mix of controls.
-The treated-minus-synthetic gap opens for volume and stays flat for price — agreeing with the event study under entirely different assumptions.
+The treated-minus-synthetic gap opens for volume and stays flat for price, agreeing with the event study under entirely different assumptions.

 Volume | Price
 :---:|:---: